Hypnopaedia-Aware Machine Unlearning via Psychometrics of Artificial Mental Imagery: Experiments

 \subsection{Fidelity $\&$ Vulnerability}

-The experiments were conducted to evaluate the efficacy of our proposed method in reverse engineering and unlearning backdoor triggers.
-We compared our approach with three benchmark methods and a baseline (simple fine-tuning on benign samples) across multiple scenarios involving two datasets (MNIST and CIFAR10), three model architectures (VGG, ResNet, and Inception), and two training modes (standard and adversarial).
-We visualised the reversed triggers generated by our method and the three benchmarks in Figure~\ref{fig:trigger}.
+The experiments were conducted to evaluate the effectiveness of our proposed method in reverse engineering and unlearning backdoor triggers.
+We compared our approach with four benchmark methods and a baseline (simple fine-tuning on benign samples) across multiple scenarios involving three datasets (MNIST, CIFAR and ImageNet), three model architectures (VGG, ResNet and Inception) and two training modes (standard and adversarial).
+We visualised the reverse-engineered triggers generated by our method and the four benchmarks in Figure~\ref{fig:trigger}, where the triggers for ImageNet are magnified by cropping the top-left $32 \times 32$ region from the original $224 \times 224$ images to enhance visibility.
 The visualisations reveal that our method not only localises the position of the triggers more accurately but also recovers a pattern that is visually closer to the actual trigger.
-This capability is crucial in ensuring that the unlearning process is targeted and effective in mitigating the impact of the malicious triggers.
-The benchmarks, while occasionally able to reverse engineer the trigger, often produced less precise and less similar patterns, which likely contributed to their reduced effectiveness in some scenarios.
-The results highlight the reliability of our method in both identifying and mitigating backdoor threats.
-In addition to this, we measured fidelity through ACC and vulnerability through ASR, as shown in Tables~\ref{tab:compare_mnist} and~\ref{tab:compare_cifar}.
+This precise reconstruction is essential for ensuring the reliability and specificity of the unlearning process.
+The benchmarks, while occasionally able to reverse engineer the trigger, often produced less precise and less similar patterns.
+In addition to this, we measured fidelity through ACC and vulnerability through ASR across three datasets, as shown in Table~\ref{tab:compare_mnist}, Table~\ref{tab:compare_cifar} and Table~\ref{tab:compare_imagenet}, respectively.
+The ACCs are marked in green if they drop by no more than 10\% relative to the accuracy of the unprocessed infected model, indicating sufficiently high fidelity preservation.
+The ASRs are marked in green if their values are below 10\%, indicating sufficiently low backdoor vulnerability.
 Across all tested configurations, the fidelity scores were comparable between our method and the benchmarks.
 This consistency is expected since all methods involved fine-tuning the models for the same number of epochs using the same set of benign samples.
-In terms of the vulnerability scores, our method consistently outperformed the benchmarks and baseline, particularly in scenarios involving CIFAR, which is a more complex dataset than MNIST.
+In terms of the vulnerability scores, our method consistently outperformed the benchmarks.
 The vulnerability scores for our method were consistently low, indicating successful backdoor removal.
 In contrast to this, the benchmark methods occasionally failed to eliminate the backdoors, resulting in higher vulnerability scores.
 The baseline method, relying solely on simple fine-tuning, was proved ineffective in unlearning the triggers, as the vulnerability scores remained high.